kylelo/music-genre-cnn-classifier/README.md

 <br>

 ## Visualize CNN Kernels
 This feature is for learning purpose.
-The code is referenced from a well-written post [Visualization of Filters with Keras](https://fairyonice.github.io/Visualization%20of%20Filters%20with%20Keras.html)
+The code is referenced from an amazing post [Visualization of Filters with Keras (Yumi's Blog)](https://fairyonice.github.io/Visualization%20of%20Filters%20with%20Keras.html)
 ```
 python3 visualizeKernel.py
 ```